jeffreyhorn/network_flow_solver/SOLVER_COMPARISON_FINDINGS.md

 This comparison actually **validates** our implementation:

-✓ **Correctness**: We find better solutions than NetworkX on goto problems
+✓ **Correctness**: We find the same optimal solutions as OR-Tools and PuLP
 ✓ **Optimality**: Our simplex correctly proves optimality
-✓ **Consistency**: We agree with NetworkX when both find optimal
+✓ **Quality**: We find 20% better solutions than NetworkX on goto problems
+✓ **Agreement**: All three true optimization solvers (network_solver, OR-Tools, PuLP) agree
 ✓ **Robustness**: 100% success rate on all tested problems

-The fact that we find 20% better solutions on goto_8_08a proves our solver is working correctly and NetworkX's capacity scaling has limitations.
+The fact that network_solver, OR-Tools, and PuLP all find 560,870,539 while NetworkX finds 673,664,865 proves:
+1. Our solver is working correctly
+2. NetworkX's capacity scaling is an approximation algorithm
+3. True optimization solvers (simplex, LP) find better solutions

 ---